TortitasT/SAO-FCT-Autofill/README.md

 - Set your randomized responses in descriptions.txt spaced by newlines.

+- Rename .env.example to .env and fill the variables with the parameters of the url with the same name and the session cookie value.

 - Run:
   `python3 main.py`

-- Open Firefox and navigate to first week of FCT SAO page
+- Open Firefox and navigate to first week of FCT SAO page.